California is protecting people experiencing homelessness during coronavirus and preventing others from losing their homes.

 People experiencing homelessness

-Individuals and families experiencing homelessness can contact their local homeless continuum of care.
-In many communities, they can also call 211 for help.
+If you’re experiencing homelessness, you can contact your local homeless continuum of care.
+In many communities, you can also call 211 for help.

-Individuals can get a room in a hotel and motel room through Project Roomkey and the state’s partnership with Motel 6.
+You may be able to get a hotel or motel room through Project Roomkey and the state’s partnership with Motel 6.

 Temporary housing for essential workers